“It was a fabulous weekend with so much to offer to so many.” – Ercil Wroth

 “I am ‘recovering’ from one of the most fantastic weekends I’ve had in a long while.” – Susan Williams

 What about food?
 All meals and even snacks are included in the Retreat fee.
 You will be well-fed, guaranteed.

 All beverages are supplied?
-The Retreat fee includes plenty of bottled water, lemonade, iced tea, but no commercial soft drinks.
-You may choose to bring your own soft drinks or purchase some at the Scout Trading Post.
+The Retreat fee includes plenty of bottled water, lemonade, and iced tea.

 What about food allergies?
 Meals are buffet-style with all ingredients listed, so those with allergies can work around any problems.

 What is “The Coffee Bar of Splendoor”?
 Cat Ellen supplies free hot beverages each morning, and at other times on request: drip coffee, teas, chocolates, spiced cider, served with a variety of flavored creamers, syrups, and sugars.

 “That weekend retreat was the most fun I’ve had in years.” – Jeanne Willits

 Is this an all-female event?
 Males are VERY welcome!
 We’ll have all kinds of fiber, but there will also be leather-working, beer brewing and wood-turning.

 Would my family enjoy it?
 Many classes are child-friendly, and Lake Arrowhead has plenty to offer children and families looking for a weekend away from the city!
 (Campers who don’t take classes are welcome at a lower rate!)